-Problem: The POA is interacting with the network operating system or hardware in an undesirable way.

-Possible Cause: If you just updated the NetWare® POA software, you might not have unloaded the agent engine server console.

-(gwenn4.nlm), resulting in a series of "Loader cannot find public symbol: symbol" errors on the loaded along with it.

-Action: Unload gwenn4.nlm, then start the NetWare POA, so that the newly installed agent engine is server console.

-Possible Cause: The NetWare POA server is running older software, resulting in TCP_HANDLER errors on the

-Action: Make sure you are using the most current TCP/IP stack for NetWare.

-Possible Cause: The POA server is overburdened, resulting in SYN attacks.

-Action: Make sure overall server utilization is not too high.
+- Problem: The POA is interacting with the network operating system or hardware in an undesirable way. - Possible Cause: If you just updated the NetWare[®] POA software, you might not have unloaded the agent engine (gwenn5.nlm), resulting in a series of Loader cannot find public symbol: symbol errors on the server console. - Action: Unload gwenn5.nlm, then start the NetWare POA, so that the newly installed agent engine is loaded along with it. - Possible Cause: The NetWare POA server is running older software, resulting in TCP_HANDLER errors on the server console. - Action: Make sure you are using the most current TCP/IP stack for NetWare. - Possible Cause: The POA server is overburdened, resulting in SYN attacks. - Action: Make sure overall server utilization is not too high.
 Increase the POA's TCP/IP resources.
-See running jumps to 100% and the POA seems to be taking all available resources.
+See "Adjusting the Number of Connections for Client/Server Processing" in "Post Office Agent" in the GroupWise 7 Administration Guide. - Possible Cause: The POA server is overburdened.
+CPU utilization on the server where the NetWare POA is running jumps to 100% and the POA seems to be taking all available resources.
 GroupWise and other objects on the server are out of sync with other servers.

-"Adjusting the Number of Connections for Client/Server Processing" in "Post Office Agent" in

-Possible Cause: The POA server is overburdened.
-CPU utilization on the server where the NetWare POA is